Discover the many reasons why folks love to visit Amherst Island. It’s an old-fashioned traditional rural community, with lots to see and to do.

 - CJAI 92.1FM Music from the Barn also broadcasts on the internet, with many live eclectic shows

-- The Beacon, Amherst Island’s monthly 20 page (or so) newsletter is free on-line and has been published for close to 40 years.
+- The Beacon, Amherst Island’s monthly 20 page (or so) newsletter is free on-line.
+It was published for close to 40 years.

-There’s lots more too for you to discover when you visit Amherst Island.
+There’s lots more for you to discover when you visit Amherst Island.

 You’ll enjoy the fact that there are far more sheep and cattle than people; that there are many services and a great deal of mutual-aid caring on our Island; that you can trust our ferry crew to guide you.
 Most of all, that when you visit Amherst Island we all wave at each other, confidently expecting you will wave back.